TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 One way to look at an overpowered weapon is to say that it is a weapon that people feel they have to use in order to compete.
 This argument could be made for Thorn.
 Players feel like Thorn is so powerful to the point where if they don't use it, they don't stand a chance.
-This would explain it's high percentage of usage.
+We see this effect in the percent killed/percent used ratio.
+The percent of kills that Thorn makes up doesn't change across skill levels, but the percent of people using it does increase.
-At it's peak, Thorn is used by 35.53% of all players.
-That means 4 players in a given game are likely using Thorn, but that means the other 8 players felt perfectly comfortable using some other primary or no primary at all.
+Thorn is used by 35.53% of all players.
+That means 4 players in a given game are likely using Thorn, but that also means the other 8 players feel perfectly comfortable using some other primary or no primary at all.
-So it can't be that overpowered.
+Thorn is certainly powerful, but I don't think we can say that it is overpowered.

 The other way to define an overpowered weapon is to say that the weapon is too hard to obtain and those that obtain it have an unfair advantage.
+We would expect to see this reflect in the percent kills/percent used ratio.
+This weapon would have a high percentage of kills compared to its low percentage of  use.
 The Messenger might be such a weapon.
 It's not easy for the average Destiny player to get to the lighthouse, and even if they do, there's no gaurantee that they will be awarded this weapon.
-If The Messenger was truly overpowered, we would see it in its effectiveness.
-Such a small population has it, but if it's some sort of monster, then these players would be raking up the kills.
-It's effectiveness is actually on par with the other weapons especially in the mid to high combat rating range.
+The Messenger's effectiveness is actually on par with the other weapons especially in the mid to high combat rating range.

-What the kill-used effectiveness ratio and KPP try and do (each in their own way) is normalize weapon statistics.
+What the kill-used effectiveness ratio and KPP try to do (each in their own way) is "normalize" weapon statistics.
 In other words, they are trying to remove the bias that comes with extreme use.
-Of course we expect Thorn to have the highest number percentage of kills, because it also has the highest percentage of use.
+Of course we expect Thorn to have the highest number percentage of kills, because it also consistently has the highest percentage of use.
 When you strip away Thorn's high percentage of use though to try and compare these weapons on some even terms, we see that Thorn actually falls in line with all these other weapons.

-I've given you two metrics, each one trying to show the effectiveness of a weapon as opposed to how people *feel* about a weapon in order to verify the statement that the Crucible is a much more well balanced machine than people give Bungie credit for.
-In other terms, these metrics attempt to remove the *perception* that people have for each weapon.
+None of these top 20 powerhouses stands out as being overpowered using the definitions of overpowered that I have outlined.

+One could argue that the bigger issue is that about 70% of all weapon kills come from only 20 weapons in a game that has hundreds.
+However, exotics and legendaries wouldn't be worth going after if they didn't have aspects that made them exotic and legendary.
+What would the perfectly balanced game look like?
+Uniform weapon kill distribution across all weapons in the game?
+I don't have a definitive answer on what the perfect game looks like, but I think it's important to consider when engaging in these discussions.
+Rather than just saying, "Nerf x", I think it's better to try and explain what the ideal is and why "Nerf x" helps us achieve that ideal.

 Just by usage and kills, Thorn appears to be the most overpowered weapon in the game.
 But finding a way to normalize the data and looking at weapon efficiency shows us that these top 20 weapons are actually fairly even.
 There is a nice balance here.
 The issue is that people don't see it.
 Weapon tunning isn't so much about applying nerfs to create more balance as it is to change the perception that people have about certain weapons in order to force them to try new ones.
 Reshifting the game like this can help make the game feel new again.
-It reinvigorates the population.
+It reinvigorates the population as we hunger after the new "most powerful" weapons.
 It's not broken weapon balancing.
 It's just good game desgin.